HBalija/bookmarks-go-api/README.md

     cd bookmarks-go-api

-Create `.env` file and setup variables using `env.sample` as reference
+Create `.env` file and setup variables using `env.sample` as reference.

 Run server:

     make run

+Curl commands are listed in `curl_commands.txt`.